 If you are having problems with recognition, check these tips to troubleshoot.
-They are listed in order.
-Start with the first one and if it doesn’t help, continue to the next one.
+They are listed in order; start with the first one and if it doesn’t help, continue to the next one.

-- Make sure you tune your ukulele with the in-app tuner.
+a) tune your ukulele with the in-app tuner.
 If you tune your ukulele with a different tuner, you may have recognition issues in Yousician.

-- Check that the app volume or background noise is not too loud.
+2. Check that the app volume or background noise is not too loud.
 Try connecting wired headphones, without a built-in microphone, to your device.

-- Try turning off effects on your electric ukulele as these can affect recognition.
+7. Try turning off effects on your electric ukulele as these can affect recognition.
 Use as clear sound as you can to get the best recognition.